 Football

+Update by Jerry Gill

 Jerry updated the Board on players, backroom staff, training and contracts.
 Recruitment for next season is on pause waiting for the EFL to publish the release list and for the National League to finish.

 The link with SGS is working well.
 They have offered us the use of the new performance hub and 20 GPS pods, free of charge.
-A StatsBomb employee is coming from the USA to Bath will continue to help on analysis, subject to confirmation from Ted and Charlotte.
+A StatsBomb employee is coming from the USA to Bath and will continue to help on analysis, subject to confirmation.

-We don’t have to use Twerton other than for games from 15 June and now have a shed at SGS for equipment and they are being very helpful with performance analysis and we should cite them as partners in our correspondence, website etc.
+We don’t have to use Twerton other than for games from 15 June and now have a shed at SGS for equipment.
+They are being very helpful with performance analysis and we should cite them as partners in our correspondence, website etc.